In roofing, a hot market can make almost any company look functional.

 The fix is not complicated.
 It is just unpopular during the good times.

-- Build operating playbooks before you need them.
+- Build operating playbooks before you need them — this is the core of what we productized in BuilderLync.

 - Train your team on process, not just outcomes.

-- Create accountability rhythms that run whether volume is high or low.
+- Create accountability rhythms through structured leadership advisory that run whether volume is high or low.

 - Measure the right things like close rates, customer satisfaction, and margin per job, not just top-line revenue.